 Sugar also impairs brain function in humans.
 In one study, drinking a glucose or sucrose solution caused declines in mental performance compared to placebo.

-Compared to healthy cells, many cancer cells love metabolizing sugar (glucose) for energy.
+Compared to healthy cells, many cancer cells love metabolizing glucose for energy.
 This is called the Warburg effect, and it’s likely why the ketogenic diet (a low-carb diet which keeps blood glucose low) is therapeutic for certain cancers.
 In other words, it’s likely that eating sugar feeds cancer.
 And indirectly, sugar increases inflammation which also creates conditions ideal for cancer progression.

 #6: Leaky gut

 High sugar diets feed pathogenic bacteria and fungi in the gut.
 These bad bacteria, in turn, damage the fragile gut barrier, creating a condition called leaky gut.

 When someone has leaky gut, food particles leak through the intestinal wall and into the blood.
 The immune system then attacks these food particles, creating more damage, more leaky gut, and the cycle continues.